 Employee Provident Fund (EPF) is a long-term savings scheme that helps salaried individuals build a retirement corpus.
-Managed by the Employees' Provident Fund Organisation (EPFO), this scheme mandates monthly contributions from both, employer and employee.
+Managed by the Employees' Provident Fund Organisation (EPFO), this scheme mandates monthly contributions from both, the, employer and the employee.
 However, when it comes to withdrawing the accumulated corpus, especially before the stipulated period, individuals often face confusion around taxation.

 What Is EPF Withdrawal?